+We would just like to make it very clear that all targets of #OpIcarus have been Rothschild and BIS central owned banks.
 The banks have been getting away with murder, fraud, conspiracy, war profiteering, money laundering for terrorists and drug cartels, have put millions of people out on the street without food or shelter and have successfully bought all our governments to help keep us silenced.
 We represent the voice of the voiceless.
 Anonymous has now taken down some of the most prestigious institutions in global governance.

 Veterans Today 14 May 2016: Bribery and corruption cost the world economy as much as US$2 trillion every year.
 A new report by the International Monetary Fund says the money lost to corruption every year is 2% of the global GDP.

 When it comes to corruption, IMF´s chief Christine Lagarde is on her homeground: The Guardian 17 Dec.
 2015Christine Lagarde, managing director of the International Monetary Fund, is to stand trial in France over a multimillion-euro government payment to a controversial tycoon who supported former president Nicolas Sarkozy.